TeskaLabs/asab/docs/how-tos/03_rest_api.md

 In the [previous tutorial](../getting-started/web_server.md), you learned how to create a web server.

-With this tutorial, you will create a basic ASAB microservice that provides a REST HTTP API.
+In this tutorial, you'll learn how to create a basic ASAB microservice that provides a REST HTTP API.
 This microservice will implement **CREATE**, **READ**, **UPDATE** and **DELETE** functionality, in another words: **CRUD**.

-We will also use [MongoDB](https://www.mongodb.com/) as a database running on [Docker](https://docs.docker.com/), and .
-In case you are not familiar with these technologies, take the opportunity to learn their basics concepts, as they are alpha-omega of the backend programming.
+We will also use [MongoDB](https://www.mongodb.com/) as a database running on [Docker](https://docs.docker.com/).
+If you're not familiar with CRUD, MongoDB, or Docker, take the time to learn the basics, because they are the foundations of the backend programming with ASAB.

 Set up the project with Docker and MongoDB
 ------------------------------------------

-Here are the steps:

 1. **Install Docker** if you don't have it already.
-Go to [the official website](https://docs.docker.com/get-docker/), choose your operating system and follow the guide.
+Go to [the official website](https://docs.docker.com/get-docker/), choose your operating system, and follow the guide.

     !!! tip
-        Take it as a recommendation from the experience of the authors of this tutorial that in most cases there is no need to install a Docker desktop, but the Docker engine will suffice.
-In some cases, installing Docker desktop may cause problems when interacting with Docker in the terminal.
+        Based on our experience, we recommend installing just the Docker engine - there's no need to install Docker Desktop in most cases.
+In some cases, installing Docker Desktop might even cause problems when interacting with Docker in the terminal.

     You can always check if you have Docker installed successfully:
     ``` bash